How To Register Buttons With Threads Java

 This exercise demonstrates what happens when you are stepping through an application and a different application thread hits a breakpoint.
 In this do y'all volition set up a method breakpoint and start stepping through the awarding.
 While yous are stepping through the application you volition start a new thread that volition also hit the breakpoint.
 The IDE informs you when this occurs past displaying a notification in the Debugging window.
 Y'all volition and so switch between threads.

-3. Insert a method breakpoint in Gallery.java at the beginning of the run method past clicking in the left margin at line 175.
+method past clicking in the left margin at line 175. -

 You tin can meet that the Program Counter in the margin of the editor indicates your position as you lot pace through the method.